Booking a session

 4. What should I do if there are no sessions available?

 You are always welcome to the studio even if you don’t find any slots available.
 Then you can check if there have been any late cancellations.
 If so you can book the tutor right there and then and have your session.
-You can also leave a message on Chalmers Writing Centre’s Facebook page and see if any tutor is able to help you.

 5. What if I need to reschedule or cancel an appointment?